 We asked Mayo Clinic for some inside information on how to get hired at the organization.
 Here is what they had to say.

 What key characteristics tell you a prospective employee will be a great fit for your company?

-Mayo Clinic’s hiring philosophy is firmly rooted in the core values of the clinic.
+At Mayo Clinic, we look for people who share our values, who want to do good, who enjoy being part of a team.
+Mayo’s hiring philosophy is firmly rooted in the core values of the clinic and our founders.
 With this focus, it is critical that prospective employees have demonstrated qualities including: respect, compassion, integrity, healing, teamwork, excellence, innovation and stewardship.
 Mayo rigorously screens candidates for these qualities throughout the hiring process as evidenced by low annual turnover rates and offer acceptance rates commonly above 95 percent.

 What can prospective employees do to get your attention?

 It is important that prospective employees first and foremost look inward in determining whether their personal qualities and career aspirations align with Mayo Clinic’s core values.
 Next, candidates must be able to demonstrate—both in their online resume and application, and in an interview, if selected—how their past experiences demonstrate their commitment to those values.
 This requires candidates to share stories of not just what they have accomplished but the thought processes, successes and challenges, and interpersonal relationships associated with those accomplishments.

 Are there any unusual or especially rigorous steps of your hiring process that candidates should be aware of?